 PS/2 Surface Mount Capacitors

-Most Personal System/2 peripherals and devices use tiny surface mount capacitors.
-The problem with these capacitors is that they are compromised due to their smaller pacakge so both their stability and life expectancy are greatly reduced; being the year 2016 IBM and the original manufacturers never intended the devices to be in use for this long, and they've far exceeded lifetime expectation at this point.
+Most Personal System/2 peripherals and devices use tiny surface mount capacitors (at the time SMD was advanced technology).
+The problem with these capacitors is that they are compromised due to their smaller package so both their stability and life expectancy are greatly reduced; being the year 2016 IBM and the original manufacturers never intended the devices to be in use for this long, and they've far exceeded lifetime expectation at this point.
 Therefore many devices exhibit failure due to the capacitors, most famously many PS/2 FDDs and the PS/1 M2 keyboards.

 Mitsubishi PS/2 FDD